-Vietnamese laws emphasis the needs for parties to attempt to settle their disputes by conciliation and mediation.
+Vietnamese laws emphasis the needs for parties to attempt to settle their disputes by mediation and conciliation.
 In practice, both the foreign and local parties are encouraged to seek the assistance of a third party (mediator or conciliator) to find out an amicable solution to any conflict.

-If any attempts for conciliation and mediation are not effective, the parties in various circumstances refer the matters to various arbitral bodies, inside and outside Vietnam, they include:
+If any attempts for mediation and conciliation are not effective, the parties in various circumstances refer the matters to various arbitral bodies, inside and outside Vietnam, they include:

-(i) Commercial arbitration: Vietnamese arbitration or foreign arbitration, with arbitration place located inside or outside Vietnam; and
+- Commercial arbitration: Vietnamese arbitration or foreign arbitration, with place located inside or outside Vietnam; and

-Details about each arbitral body are described hereunder.
+Details about each hearing body are described hereunder.

 Bodies resolving disputes in Vietnam

 The existing system of bodies, which resolve disputes arising out of or in connection to legal relationship in commercial activities in Vietnam, is comprised of: